|

 this time Neil's

-training and sparring partner was his good
+training and sparring partner became his

-friend Steve Reilly,
+good friend Steve

-who later went on to become
+later went on to become a

-a European Champion.
+European Champion.

 Steve